Brainvibe/travelportugal/README.md

 * **Google dev tools**
     - Audit tool
-        - Accessability - alt img tags were not correctly added for screen readers and lack of labels in contact form.
+        - Accessibility - alt img tags were not correctly added for screen readers and lack of labels in contact form.
 Added the missing tags and fixed.
 It's now scored 100%.

         - SEO - It detected that there was no meta description, added meta description.
-It's now score 100%
+It's now scored 100%.

         - Best Practices
             - Images were not with the correct size.
 Resized all images with the correct resolution with [ResizeImage](https://resizeimage.net/).
             - The score is now 93%.

         - Performance
             - Images were too big and therefore causing loading times to increase, converted all images to webp and used fall back option so they can be rendered the images in png on browsers that don't support webp like Apple devices.
 I used the image compression feature from [ResizeImage](https://resizeimage.net/).
-The score is now 81%. )

             - Perfomance score may vary since it depends on third party vendors and APIs to load